Configure Scraping browser

 Before using the Scraping Browser, some configurations are needed.
 This article will guide you through setting up your credentials configuration, Scraping Browser, running sample scripts, and real-time browser sessions on the Page Operations Console.
 Follow our detailed instructions to ensure the efficient use of the Scraping Browser for web scraping.

-To start using Scraping Browser, please first obtain your credentials - the username and password you will use for the web automation tool.
-We assume that you have already installed your preferred web automation tool.
-If not, please install it.
+Before you start using Scraping Browser, get your credentials - the username and password you'll use for the web automation tool.
+We assume that you have obtained a valid credential.
+If not, get it from ABCproxy.

 Sample Code